jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 overcoming said adversity.

 1. The **helpless** mindset is one in which individuals believe that intelligence is a fixed trait.
 That is, you cannot increase the amount of intelligence you have.
-This leads to maladaptive patterns that deter individuals from confronting obstacles or prevents them from functioning effectively in the face of difficulty.
+This leads to a maladaptive pattern that deters individuals from confronting obstacles or prevents them from functioning effectively in the face of difficulty.

 2. The **mastery-oriented** mindset is one in which individuals think intelligence is malleable and can be developed through education and hard work.
-This leads to adaptive patterns that help maintain a commitment to their goals through periods of difficulty.
+This leads to an adaptive pattern that helps maintain a commitment to their goals through periods of difficulty.

 In Dr. Dweck's research [1], she found that during the onset of failures, children who exhibit the helpless pattern